Monday, May 31, 2004

 I told him he had a choice:

-"Looook, you can get a divorce or you can get killed.
+"Look, you can get divorced or you can get killed.
 Take your pick."

 After about 6 cm all bets were off.
 Drugs, gimmie drugs.
-I knew I could do it if I had to or wanted to, but I didn't have to and I certainly didn't want to.
-I asked for an epi and in the meantime some Stadol.
-Honeychile... that junk 'bout knocked me out.
-I didn't even get the full dose and I went down.
+I knew I could do it if I had to or wanted to, but I didn't have to, and I certainly didn't want to.
+I asked for an epidural and in the meantime some Stadol.
+Honeychile, that junk 'bout knocked me out.
+I didn't even get the full dose and down I went.
 Almost passed out on the nurse, but she got me to the bed before I zonked out.
-She was knuckle-rubbing my chest, the whole 9 yards.
-She was a little shocked as my reaction was abnormal.
+She was knuckle-rubbing my chest, the whole nine yards.
+My abnormal reaction shocked her a little.
 My husband explained how sensitive I can be to pharmaceutical intervention.
 I don't remember much after that.
 About an hour or so is gone.
-If I got confabulatory, I don't even want to THINK about what I may have said.
+If I got confabulatory, I don't even want to think about what I may have said.

-At some point the anesthesiologist came in and placed the epi.
-I remember not being numb and feeling the line going into my spinal space between the vertibrae.
-Very eerie and uncomfortably deep feeling.
+At some point the anesthesiologist came in and placed the epidural.
+I remember not being numb and feeling the line going into my spinal space between the vertebrae.
+It felt very eerie and uncomfortably deep.
 I jumped.
 He gave me more numby and re-did it.
-A-OK...
-EXCEPT that it went up instead of down.
-My boobs were numb.
+Perfect—EXCEPT that it went up instead of down: my boobs were numb.
 My boobs were not having a baby.

-The epi didn't get into my lungs so I didn't have to be tubed, thank God.
-BUT the epi didn't get to my cookie either.
-I felt EVERYTHING.
+The epidural didn't get into my lungs so I didn't have to be tubed, thank God.
+But the epidural didn't get to my cookie either.
+I felt everything.

 Pregnant women will tell you that the urge to push out a baby is like taking the biggest poop of your life.
 They're lying.
 It doesn't feel like that at all.
-It feels like someone has stuffed a watermelon down your throat and is pushing it on through and out of the other side whether you like it or not, whether you're ready or not.
-By the time it gets to the "outfield" it is ripping you in half, peeling you like an orange... and someone else is holding you down and stuffing a rag in your mouth while pinching your nose saying "You can't breathe until you push this thing out, and you have to breathe to do it!"
-THAT'S what the urge to push and pushing feels like.
-At least to me.
+It feels like someone has stuffed a watermelon down your throat and is pushing it out through the other end whether you like it or not, whether you're ready or not.
+By the time it gets to the "outfield" it feels like it is ripping you in half, peeling you like an orange, and someone else is holding you down saying, "You can't breathe until you push this thing out, and you can’t push it out unless you breathe!"
+At least, that’s what it feels like to me.

 "Two more contractions," Dr. Keanu said, as I pooped green spinach on him anyway.

-"That's what you said TWENTY contractions ago!"
+"That's what you said 20 contractions ago!"
 I yelled in fury.

 "Look," he said, "if you don't believe me reach down and feel her big ol' head."

 The baby nurses said something was wrong.
 They let me hold her for a moment but then rushed her to the NICU.
-She was "juicy".
+She was "juicy."
 Fluid in the lungs.
-The cord had been wrapped around her neck (possibly saving her from cord prolapse?) and there was some stress.
+The cord had been wrapped around her neck and there had been some stress.
 She hadn't gone without oxygen, but perhaps she sucked up too much fluid and it was preventing her from getting really enough now.
-I cried and cried as they took her away.
+I cried as they took her away.

 Moments later they came back into the room and told me she would have to stay in the NICU over night.
 They said I couldn't nurse her because it would cause stress.
 They said they were going to put her on CPAP.
-This is not good.
+This is not great news.
 This is what preemies have to go through when their lungs are not mature and they can't breathe on their own.
 It can cause abdominal distention and even a pneumothorax (lung air leaked into the chest space).
-It's just NOT something you want.
+It's just not something you want.
 I think I remember someone even saying something about intubation.
-I was FREAKING.
-Crying, crying, crying.
+I was freaking, seriously crying.

 Someone brought a hospital food tray like I was going to eat at that point.
-"Oh, my baby is dying, but gimmie some of those good ol' hospital whirrled peas, please."
-Someone else came in and said, "And how will you being paying for this?" and asked for my husband's credit card.
+"Oh, my baby may be dying, but what I want is a tray of funky hospital peas."
+I was still crying when someone else came in and said, "And how will you being paying for this?" and asked for my husband's credit card.
+Wow.
 Unbelievable.
-Crying and crying.
+I wish he had said, “Hey, can you give me a minute to process this jacked-up reality before you lunge toward my pocket for cash?”

 The NICU nurse came back in and sat on the bed.